 With a succesful project outcome, a yeast based production of oil with defined fatty acid composition would become feasible.

-Utbildningssekreterare vid Chalmers, Biology and Biological Engineering, Systems and Synthetic Biology
+Utbildningssekreterare at Chalmers, Biology and Biological Engineering, Systems and Synthetic Biology

 Funding Chalmers participation during 2018–2021